Ceda/pkg-imaginator/README.md

     composer update

 ## Usage

 **Congratulations!
 Now you installed Imaginator.
 What now?
 You might be asking...**

 This is where the fun truly begins.

+## Contributing

+**Please note these few steps while contributing**

+* The src/assets/dist folder should always be commited to git.
+* Before a commit compile assets with the `gulp prod` command while in the src/_frontend folder.
+* The final assets should be minified without sourcemaps to achieve the best results.